grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

    cursor jumps down to the bottom of the terminal window and prompts you with `: `.
    ```
-      :w       Write to disk file you are editing.
+      :w       Write to disk file you are editing
-      :w file  Write to file, unlike MS Word, you are still editing the original file.
+      :w file  Write to file, unlike MS Word, you're still editing orig file
-      :q       Quit editing, vim will warn you if you have unsaved changes.
+      :q       Quit editing, vim will warn you if you have unsaved changes
-      :wq      Write to disk, then quit.
+      :wq      Write to disk, then quit
       :q!
-Quit without saving unsaved changes.
+Quit without saving unsaved changes
-      :n       Move to next file given on command line.
+      :n       Move to next file given on command line
-      :wn      Write to disk and move on to next file to edit.
+      :wn      Write to disk and move on to next file to edit
-      :42      Move cursor to beginning of line 42.
+      :42      Move cursor to beginning of line 42
-      :#       Give line number of current line cursor is on.
+      :#       Give line number of current line cursor is on
-      :s/foo/bar/  Substitute first instance of foo with bar on current line.
+      :s/foo/bar/  Substitute first instance of foo with bar on current line
-      :s/foo/bar/g  Substitute all instances of foo with bar on current line.
+      :s/foo/bar/g  Substitute all instances of foo with bar on current line
-      :17,42s/foo/bar/g  Substitute all instances of foo with bar on lines 17 through 42.
+      :17,42s/foo/bar/g  Substitute all foo with bar, lines 17 to 42
    ```
    While in _Command Mode_, the up & down arrow keys cycles through previous _Command Mode_ commands.
 The left & right arrow keys help you re-edit the